-Here are the top 25 tips on how to close a deal from the pros:
+Here are the top 31 tips for closing a deal from the pros.

 Dolores Hirschmann, Founder & CEO, Masters in Clarity